Sexual and gender-based violence against Palestinians during the Gaza war: Sexual abuse, rape, and sexualized torture of boys and men

 In January 2025, Israel refused a UN request from Pramila Patten, the UN's Special Representative of the Secretary-General on Sexual Violence in Conflict, to investigate claims of sexual violence by Israeli soldiers towards Palestinians in detention.
 Patten's office stated that they were told this refusal could lead to Israel being included in the UN's list of entities responsible for sexual violence in conflicts.
 Israeli women's rights groups shared the same concern.

 In March 2025, a nurse who used to work at Al-Shifa hospital and was detained by Israeli forces in November 2023 testified at a UN public hearing about the treatment he suffered for months at the hands of Israeli officers.
 During his detention, he said he was forced to strip naked and was subjected to beatings and threats of rape.
 During an interrogation in January 2024, he was struck all over his body, including his genitals, and as a result, "I was bleeding everywhere, I was bleeding from my penis, I was bleeding from my anus."

 Also in March 2025, a UN report from the Commission of Inquiry on the Occupied Palestinian Territory accused the IDF of using sexual violence as a "method of war", stating that “Sexual and gender-based violence, including rape and violence to the genitals, were committed either under explicit orders or with implicit encouragement by Israel’s top civilian and military leadership”.
 The Commission stated that sexual assault, sexual harassment and forced public stripping and nudity were “standard operating procedure” of the Israeli Security Forces toward Palestinians.

 The report also noted that Israeli soldiers photograph and disseminate online the abuses they commit against Palestinian men and boys "to punish, humiliate and intimidate [them] into subjugation."

+In October 2025, five Israeli human rights groups (the Public Committee Against Torture in Israel, Parents Against Child Detention, HaMoked, Adalah, and Physicians for Human Rights–Israel) submitted a report to the United Nations Committee against Torture with evidence that Israel had "dismantled existing safeguards and now employs torture throughout the entire detention process" with the knowledge or acquiescence of senior officials.
+An opinion poll conducted by the Israel Democracy Institute found that a majority of the Israeli public opposed criminal investigations into soldiers accused of abusing Palestinian detainees from Gaza.